kolypto/learning-and-playground/rust/README.md

         fn next(&mut self) -> Option<Self::Item>; // refers to the associated type
     }
+    // Use me: Iterator<Item = str>

-    struct Counter{}
+    // Implement it for a specific type struct Counter{}
     impl Iterator for Counter {
         type Item = u32; // choose the type we implement the trait for